Free AWS Certified Security - Specialty (SCS-C03) Practice Questions

 A company is evaluating encryption options for sensitive data processing.
 They need to perform computations on encrypted data without ever decrypting it on the server side.
 Which approach enables this capability?

-- Use client-side encryption with AWS KMS so data is never decrypted on AWS servers.
+- Use client-side encryption with the AWS Encryption SDK and KMS-generated data keys so that plaintext data never exists on any AWS server at rest or in transit.

 - Use AWS Nitro Enclaves to create isolated compute environments where sensitive data is decrypted only within the enclave, never exposed to the parent instance.